-The District invests a portion of its operating cash in a Qualified Public Depository that meets the requirements of Chapter 280, Florida Statutes "Florida Security for Public Deposits Act".
+The District invests its operating cash solely in Qualified Public Depositories that meet the requirements of Chapter 280, Florida Statutes "Florida Security for Public Deposits Act".
 In addition to protection of up to \$250,000 for its deposits with a single bank as provided by the Federal Deposit Insurance Corporation (FDIC), the District's deposits are provided the extra level of security afforded by using a public depository that meets the requirements of Chapter 280.
 This includes the provision by the public depository of collateral based on the amount of public deposits maintained at the institution and the ability of the State of Florida to levy other public depositories for shortages in collateral in the event of the failure of a public depository.
 Citizens First Bank is a Qualified Public Depository.